Behat/docs/releases/upgrading-to-4.0.rst

 6. **Check Deprecations:** Run your tests with ``--fail-on-deprecations`` and fix any warnings that appear.
 7. **Test the New Parser:** Enable the :doc:`GHERKIN_32 parser mode </user_guide/gherkin/parser_mode>` and see if your tests still run correctly.
 If you have issues, you can fix your feature files or use ``GherkinCompatibilityMode::LEGACY`` in your config.
-This mode will be removed in future.
+This mode will be removed in the future.

 Ready to upgrade?
 ~~~~~~~~~~~~~~~~~